brenordv/rusted-toolbox/crates/tool-whurl/readme.md

 expands top-of-file `@include` directives, and runs the merged document with the embedded Hurl engine so you can chain requests, reuse captures, and ship curated collections.

-The actual requesting, assertion, reporting, capturing, etc is done by Hurl, so it will work with your existing Hurl files!
+Hurl handles the actual requests, assertions, reporting, capturing, etc., so it will work with your existing `hurl` files!

 ## What It Does
 - Discovers APIs and Hurl files under a `requests/<api>/` hierarchy (or a custom `REQUEST_HOME`).